 Research Programs in Other Neurological Disorders: In addition to the programs in PD and CML, we are evaluating development opportunities with other molecules that emerged from the RAMPTM discovery program.
-These opportunities include research programs in a Parkinson's-related disease, Dementia with Lewy Body or DLB, that shares with Parkinson's Disease the activation of c-Abl and the formation of alpha-synuclein aggregates that are chemically modified.
+These opportunities include research programs in a Parkinson's-related disease, Dementia with Lewy Body or DLB, that shares with Parkinson's Disease the activation of Abl and the formation of alpha-synuclein aggregates that are chemically modified.
 DLB is related to Parkinson's Disease but lacks an early manifestation of motor neuron dysfunction.
 It is characterized by progressive loss of cognitive function.

 We have also begun animal studies related to two orphan diseases, Multiple System Atrophy (MSA) and Progressive Multifocal Leukoencephalopathy (PML).
 An orphan disease is defined by the FDA as a disease or condition with a patient population of fewer than 200,000 in the United States.
-MSA is a rare disease characterized by alpha-synuclein chemical modification, but unlike Parkinson's Disease itself, the chemically modified alpha-synuclein does not arise in neurons, rather, aggregates of chemically modified alpha-synuclein arise in oligodendroglial cells.
+MSA is a rare disease characterized by c-Abl activation and alpha-synuclein chemical modification, but unlike Parkinson's Disease itself, the chemically modified alpha-synuclein does not arise in neurons, rather, aggregates of chemically modified alpha-synuclein arise in oligodendroglial cells.
 There are approximately 15,000 to 50,000 cases of MSA in the United States.
 MSA is characterized by simultaneous central and autonomic nervous system failures across multiple organ systems.
-As MSA shares the hallmarks of c-Abl activation and alpha-synuclein chemical modification with Parkinson's Disease, we believe that c-Abl inhibitor therapy holds promise as a treatment.
+As MSA shares the hallmarks of c-Abl activation and alpha-synuclein chemical modification with Parkinson's Disease, we believe that c-Abl inhibitor therapy holds promise as a treatment and we intend to evaluate IkT-148009 for MSA along with other compounds in our portfolio, termedIkT-148x.
 We are working in collaboration with experts at Rush University on this research program.